Jeremy Moss

 Jeremy Allen Moss (born June 23, 1986) is an American politician from Southfield, Michigan, currently representing Michigan's 7th Senate district.
-A member of the Democratic Party, Moss is the first openly queer person elected to the Michigan Senate, and the first to serve as its president pro tempore.
+A member of the Democratic Party, Moss is the first openly gay person elected to the Michigan Senate, and the first to serve as its president pro tempore.
 Moss represented Michigan's 35th House of Representatives district in the Michigan House of Representatives from 2014 to 2018.
 Before running for the state legislature, Moss, at age 25, was elected to the Southfield City Council in 2011, becoming the youngest member elected in the body's history.
+Moss is currently the Democratic nominee for Michigan's 11th congressional district.

-Personal life
+Early life and education

-Moss was born on June 23, 1986, in Detroit and is a lifelong resident of Southfield, Michigan.
+Jeremy Moss was born on June 23, 1986, in Detroit.
 He attended Hillel Day School and graduated from Wylie E. Groves High School in the Birmingham Public School District.

 He graduated with high honors from Michigan State University with a bachelor's degree in journalism and an additional major in political science.
 He graduated from the Michigan Political Leadership Program Fellowship.

-Moss is currently a member of organizations such as the Greater Southfield/Farmington chapter of the National Association for the Advancement of Colored People and the Martin Luther King Task Force, and is a board member of Congregation Beth Ahm in Oakland County.

-Moss is Jewish and openly gay.

-Professional life
+Career

 Moss worked in the offices of Mayor Brenda Lawrence and State Representative Paul Condino.
 He worked as district director for State Representative Rudy Hobbs after serving as his campaign manager.

 In November 2011, at age 25, he placed first among eight candidates to be elected to serve as the youngest-ever elected official in Southfield.
 He served as chairman of the council's Legislative and Urban Affairs Committee, and as a member of the Boards and Commission and Neighborhood Services committees.
 In 2013, Moss successfully advocated for the creation of a new Economic Development Committee.

 He was elected to serve the 35th District in the Michigan House of Representatives in November 2014.
 He became the second openly gay member elected to the Michigan legislature.

 In his first term in the Michigan House of Representatives, he served as minority vice chairman of the House Local Government Committee and sat on the House Commerce and Trade and House Regulatory Reform committees.

 Moss was re-elected in 2016.
 His colleagues selected him to serve as the House Democratic Whip.
 In his second term, he served as minority vice chairman of the House Regulatory Reform Committee and sat on the House Elections and Ethics Committee, House Local Government Committee, and the Joint Committee on Administrative Rules.

 In 2018, Moss was elected to represent the 11th Michigan Senate District and was the Assistant Democratic Leader.
 Moss started his second term in the Michigan Senate in 2023, representing district 7.

+Political positions

+Moss supports Israel and a two-state solution, while opposing Benjamin Netanyahu.